 Subscribe to Partner Catalog

-- Click on “Lenovo” partner catalog from the list on right side
+• Click on the “Lenovo” partner catalog from the list on the right side

 Add a Custom Catalog

-Next step in setting up SCCM third-party software updates adds the custom catalogs.
-You can add the custom catalogs from \Software Library\Overview\Software Updates\Third-Party Software Update Catalogs node in the console.
+The next step in setting up SCCM third-party software updates is to add the custom catalogs.
+In the console, you can add the custom catalogs from \Software Library\Overview\Software Updates\Third-Party Software Update Catalogs.

-You can follow the below steps to add custom catalog into SCCM.
+You can follow the below steps to add a custom catalog to SCCM.

-You have to provide the following details in the Third Party Software Updates Custom Catalogs Wizard.
-The following four(4) values are mandatory.
+You must provide the following details in the Third-Party Software Updates Custom Catalogs Wizard.
+The next four(4) values are mandatory.

-NOTE! – You will be wondering how did I get the DOWNLOAD URL Details for Adobe Reader 11 Third-Party Updates?
-I will explain to you this in a different blog post.
+NOTE!
+You will wonder how I got the DOWNLOAD URL Details for Adobe Reader 11 Third-Party Updates?
+I will explain this to you in a different blog post.

 Subscribe to Custom Catalogs